 Christine Mills the founder of the charity Hope for Tomorrow and a very dear friend, was very enthusiastic about the Project and was made aware before her passing that the film Chance Encounter would be dedicated to herself and husband David.

-Many of us who have spent years raising funds for charities know how difficult it can be so I am delighted to lend my support to this amazing Project and I look forward to playing a part in celebrating the first anniversary of Chance Encounter on May 30th, 2020.
+Many of us who have spent years raising funds for charities know how difficult it can be so I am delighted to lend my support to this amazing Project and I look forward to playing a part in celebrating the first anniversary of Chance Encounter in May 2021.
 Thank you all for your support.

 2019 FILM PREMIERE, GEOFFREY BRAY